 To nourish and keep our lashes growing long and strong, we must first understand the lash growth cycle.
 The eyelash growth cycle consists of three phases: Anagen (growing), Catagen (dormant/transition) and Telogen (shedding).
 Approximately 10% of all the hairs on your body are in the Telogen phase at any given time and, on average, you’ll shed up to five eyelashes per day.
-Explaining to clients that this shedding is normal as each lash is in a different stage of the growth cycle helps prevent freakouts down the road.
-After the shedding, the cycle begins again — it can up to take six months to complete one cycle!
+After shedding that beautiful baby, the cycle starts over.
+For some lashes, it can take up to take six months to complete one full cycle.

 Step away from the eyelash curler: Curling eyelashes can wreak havoc on natural lashes.
-Tug too hard and you lose a few or worse cut them.
+If you tug too hard, you’ll most likely lose a few or worse cut them.
 A great lifted for up to 8 weeks.
 Stepping away from the curler is another reason to choose lash extensions - no curling is required!

-Apply a growth serum: Lash Affair offers a lash and brow growth serum filled with vitamins and peptides that work to deliver nutrients straight to the lash.
-It's also designed to send a message to hairs that are getting ready to shed, “Hey little buddies, stay put a little bit longer!”
+Apply a growth serum: Lash Affair’s Lash + Brow Growth Serum enriches your natural lashes with vitamins and peptides that work to deliver nutrients straight to the follicle, where it matters.
+It's also designed to send a message to hairs that are getting ready to shed that says, “Hey little buddies, stay put a little bit longer!”

-Eat a healthy diet: If a client’s hair—not just eyelashes—is falling out or appears dull, a deficient diet could be the culprit.
-Hair needs plenty of fatty acids and protein to flourish.
-Salmon, edamame, beans, flaxseeds and walnuts are a few things you can consume regularly to boost those fatty acids.
+Eat a healthy diet: If the hair on your head appears dull, your skin is lackluster, or your nails are constantly breaking, a deficient diet could be the culprit.
+Hair, skin and nails need plenty of fatty acids and protein to flourish.
+Salmon, avocado, edamame, beans, flaxseeds, MCT Oil, and walnuts are a few things you can consume regularly to boost those fatty acids.